-The Londoners spent £110 million to fill the hole left by Bale but even the arrival of seven proven internationals could not prevent a regression last season as they finished sixth in the league table.
+The Londoners spent 110 million pounds to fill the hole left by Bale but even the arrival of seven proven internationals could not prevent a regression last season as the team finished sixth in the league table.

-Whether Liverpool are repeating the same mistakes will only become apparent once we have seen just how Rodgers sets them up without Suarez in the side.
+Whether Liverpool is repeating the same mistake will only become apparent once we have seen just how Rodgers sets his side up without Suarez in it.

 The statistics offer some encouragement.
 Since Suarez made his Premier League debut, the Reds have averaged 1.47 points per game and 1.58 goals per game in the 77 matches in which the former Ajax man featured.
 In the same period without Suarez, the 13 games when the 27-year-old was missing produced an average of two points and 1.85 goals per game.